-4. Attach the free end of the patch cord connected to the external light source to one end of the fiber to be tested.
-Using a second patch cord, connect the ACCESS Master optional Power Meter to the other end of the fiber to be tested.
+4. Attach the free end of the patch cord connected to the external light source to one end of the device under test.
+Using a second patch cord, connect the ACCESS Master optional Power Meter to the other end of the device under test.

-- (1) Patch codes
+- (1) Patch cords

 - (2) In-line connector

-- 3 Device under test (fiber, coupler, etc.)
+- (3) Device under test (fiber, coupler, etc.)